SeldonIO/seldonio.github.com/analytics.md

 Seldon provides a Grafana dashboard for each client showing real-time analytics.
 Depending on how you created the seldon kubermetes conf this will be exposed as a NodePort (port 30002) on the cluster or as a LoadBalancer.

-The dahsboards currently show:
+The dashboards currently show:

  * API Request Time by REST endpoint
  * API Request count by REST endpoint
  * Content Recommendation Stats
-   * Overal Impression and Click count along with CTR
+   * Overall Impression and Click count along with CTR
    * Impressions and Clicks by rectag and variation.
    * CTR by rectag and variation.
 You would use this to monitor running A/B tests.
- * Predcition Stats
+ * Prediction Stats
    * Counts for each predicted class

 An example dashboard is show below: